paulsboutique3d/paulsboutique3d-kb/m41a/README.md

 To build a current M41A from this file set...

 Print the following:
-### Thompson
+# Thompson
 1. All files in the M41A\Thompson\V2-2.5-3 folder
 2. All files in the M41A\Thompson\V2.5 Static Trigger Assembly Simple folder
 3. All files in the M41A\Thompson\V3 folder <br/>
- 	Choose either the 6 stripe or 7 stripe handle
+ 	1. Choose either the 6 stripe or 7 stripe handle

--Remington
+# Remington
-All files in the M41A\V2.5 Remington folder
+1. All files in the M41A\V2.5 Remington folder

--SPAS
+# SPAS
-All files in the M41A\V2.5 SPAS folder
+1. All files in the M41A\V2.5 SPAS folder
- 	Choose either the standard SPAS cage "V2.5 SPAS" or the thicker solid lower version "V2.5 Thicker solid lower" Choose one of the front GL blocks
+ 	1. Choose either the standard SPAS cage "V2.5 SPAS" or the thicker solid lower version "V2.5 Thicker solid lower"
+ 	2. Choose one of the front GL blocks

--Front Barrel vents
+-# Front Barrel vents
-either a 10hole or 8 hole file in the M41A\V2.5 Front Vents folder
+1. either a 10hole or 8 hole file in the M41A\V2.5 Front Vents folder

--Shrouds
+# Shrouds
-all files in the \M41A\Shrouds\V3 folder there is the option of a 1 piece rear shroud clip, which screws on to the shroud, or a left and right version that you glue onto the shroud.
+1. all files in the \M41A\Shrouds\V3 folder
+ 	2. there is the option of a 1 piece rear shroud clip, which screws on to the shroud, or a left and right version that you glue onto the shroud.

--The Airsoft and SD studios folders
+# The Airsoft and SD studios folders
-If you have an SD studios Stock, then print the following upper Thompson receiver instead:
+1. If you have an SD studios Stock, then print the following upper Thompson receiver instead:
- 		"V3 SD Studios Thompson upper"
+ 		1. "V3 SD Studios Thompson upper"

-If you have a 30 round airsoft mag you wish to use, there is an adapter in the Airsoft folder.
+2. If you have a 30 round airsoft mag you wish to use, there is an adapter in the Airsoft folder.
 You will need to gut the mag and cut the bottom off to suit.
-There is also a vent holder that fits selected airsoft Thompsons.
+1. There is also a vent holder that fits selected airsoft Thompsons.

--Electronics
+# Electronics
-If you are wanting to install electronics then substitute out what's in here for your build.
+1. If you are wanting to install electronics then substitute out what's in here for your build.
+  1a.
 The only things i do NOT include in this folder are the Speaker box and electronics frame, as i supply them with the full kit.
-I sell full kits through my website - www.paulsboutique3d.com
+2. I sell full kits through my website - www.paulsboutique3d.com

 ### Version 3 Changes